aric-volman/RamseteExample/README.md

 # RamseteExample

- A project hopefully using WPILib Ramsete controller
+A working example of Ramsete simulation using WPILib's simulator